Joël Vandrogenbroeck interview

 The L.A. based Purple Pyramid label released a colossal 18 CD box set of Joël Vandrogenbroeck’s library recordings from the 1980s, originally documented by the German Coloursound Library.

-Listening to your old material must be something like watching old photographs of your life.
+Listening to your old material must be like watching old photographs.

 My favourite records from the box are the ‘Biomechanoïd’ album and the two meditation volumes.

 Of course those are also my favourite albums as well.
 Biomechanoïd was a piece of work that I did after having done music for a H. R. Giger film, who was a good friend of mine.
 We spent some great time together working on his documentary film about Alien.